Moffran/calibrated_explanations/README.md

 #### Counterfactual Explanations
 An alternative to factual rules is to extract counterfactual rules.
 `explain_counterfactual` can be called to get counterfactual rules with an appropriate discretizer automatically assigned.
-Note that the discretizer has changed.

 ```python